LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 ## Int256 Retrieval

-This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for a numeric value at the given path, multiplies this value by the given multiplier, and returns the resulting 256-bit signed integer (**int256**) to your consumer contract.
+This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for a numeric value at the given path, multiplies this value by the given multiplier, and returns the resulting 256-bit signed integer (**int256**) to your smart contract.

 :::info
 This job writes a single **int256** object to your contract, which can store any integer from `-2 ^ 255` to ` (2 ^ 255) - 1`.